rdclark/iota-beyond-rest/BeyondREST.markdown

 - Machines move, local networks change, messaging paths change
 - What do you do when a node becomes detached?
+- What do you do when a whole subnet becomes detached (and the problem of "split brain")

 <div class="notes">
 Less of an issue if you rely on DNS, but even local network issues can get you into trouble.
 How do you maintain connectivity when your protocols change and/or your endpoint names change (e.g. queues, topics.)